WoolongT/landing-page/README.md

 wasn't in the mood to put code in, but i'm learning that the good and the bad are all part of the hurdles of learning web development.
 I plan on becoming intimate with my inspirations for wanting to take this challenge, as well as what I would be interested in building as a way to offset the study fatigue.
 Till next time!

+5/16/22
+Additions have been a bit slow, and understanding how to use flexbox effectively has been a pain, so i decided to start practicing with a mastery game called "Flexbox Zombies".
+This game is a godsend, it teaches you the functions of the different elements and their properties in a fun way.
+My understanding of exactly how to use the display containers has increased twice over.
+Will have to find more games like this that help ease the process.